By: Nana Luckham, Travel Writer

 Another major attraction that’s fun for kids is the Sacred Monkey Forest Sanctuary, a pocket of jungle south of town that’s home to three holy temples and a bunch of brazen Balinese macaques.

-Our hotel, Kenanga Ubud, with its infinity pool hovering above the rice fields, felt like the quintessential Bali holiday experience.
+Our hotel, Mathis Retreat, (formerly Kenanga Boutique Hotel) with its infinity pool hovering above the rice fields, felt like the quintessential Bali holiday experience.
 The boys loved walking through the grasses, which came up to their shoulders and turned a simple walk into an adventure in the “jungle”.
 At night, with lanterns floating on the pool and dotted throughout the fields, the atmosphere was truly magical.

 Gorgeous Gili Air (think golden sands, palm trees and vibrant waters) is one of three Gili Islands and a fantastic place to relax with kids.
 Its desert island serenity is enhanced by the fact that there are no dogs or motorised transport, and the waters are calm, clear and perfect for paddling.
 There’s a reef a short swim offshore so one of us could play with the kids in the shallows while the other went out snorkelling.
 Green turtles regularly appear here though unfortunately we weren’t lucky enough to see any.